Spousal Impoverishment Protections for Married Couples - If One Spouse is in MLTC, Waiver or Immediate Need - Can use Pooled Trust

 Since they were first available in 1988, New York State has always exercised the option of applying the spousal impoverishment protections to the flagship Lombardi program (long term home health care program) and other waivers.
 The continued use of spousal impoverishment protections was thrown into doubt in 2006, when, under the Bush Administration, CMS held up renewal of New York's Lombardi waiver, reversing its policy of 20 years and insisting that New York drop the spousal protections.
 CMS re-interpreted federal regulations to prohibit the spousal protections in waiver programs, restricting them to nursing home care.

 Although this mandate didn't take effect until January 2014, in 2010 NYS was able to reach agreement with CMS under its 1115 Partnership plan extension to permit spousal impoverishment protections to continue in the Lombardi program.
 See GIS 10 OLTC/003.
-The Lombardi program, however, is being phased out.
-Current Lombardi program participants in the mandatory MLTC counties have been required to enroll in an MLTC plan if they are dual eligibles.
+The Lombardi program, however, was phased out.
+Lombardi program participants were required to enroll in an MLTC plan if they were dual eligibles.
 Thus continuation of the spousal impoverishment protections for MLTC was critical.
 As first implemented by NYS under GIS 12 MA/013, participants in the Lombardi, TBI or NHTD waiver programs, who have a community spouse must have eligibility determined under spousal impoverishment budgeting only if it was advantageous to the recipient.

 Section 2404 of the Patient Protection and Affordable Care Act (PPACA)